nikita-sharov/docs/applications-for-employment/alten/home.md

 > Multifaceted projects.
 Competent teams and excellent prospects for your career.
 We offer a range of different tasks with a guarantee you will gain experience and expertise.

 Multifaceted personality.
 Competence and excellent prospects for your projects.
-I cover a range of differen tasks continuously gaining experience and expertise.
+I cover a range of different tasks continuously gaining experience and expertise.

 > Join our Team and find your ideal start at ALTEN Austria.